 NRS 207.290 is the Nevada statute that prohibits sports bribery.
-This offense entails offering or accepting compensation in exchange for influencing the outcome of a sporting event.
+This means to offer or accept compensation in exchange for influencing the outcome of a sporting event.
 As a category C felony, sports bribery carries one to five years in prison and up to a $10,000 fine.

 A defendant can be convicted even if the person being bribed fails to comply with the terms of the bribe, or the game does not go as planned.